Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Yale ITS Peer Mentorship

-Yale University IT ServicesThrough Yale’s formal Staff Learning and Development peer mentorship program, I mentored junior ITS colleagues navigating early-career growth in higher education IT.
+Yale University IT ServicesThrough Yale’s Staff Learning and Development peer mentorship program, I mentored junior ITS colleagues navigating early-career growth in higher education IT.
 Our conversations covered career pathways, building visibility within a large institution, and developing the leadership presence needed to move into senior roles.
 I focus on helping colleagues see the full scope of what’s available to them, not just the next step.

 New Haven Promise Mentorship